FAQs about consolidation loans

 Can I pay off a debt consolidation loan early?

 As with most loans, it is sometimes possible to repay the amount in full ahead of time.
-However, it’s important to remember that doing so may incur an Early Repayment Fee.
+However, it’s important to remember that this may incur an Early Repayment Fee.
 This amount usually varies from lender to lender.
 Always check the terms of your loan before you apply.

 Can I take a break from paying back my debt consolidation loan?

 If you think you might need a break from repayments at any point, you should check the terms before applying.
-While some lenders do offer ‘payment holidays’ on loans for debt consolidation, these can show up as a negative on your credit report, so it’s important to get advice before you apply.
+While some lenders do offer ‘payment holidays’ on loans for debt consolidation, these can show up as a negative on your credit report.
+It’s always important to get advice before you apply.

 Do debt consolidation loans hurt your credit score?

-Just make sure not to miss repayments and keep on top of making payments regularly.
-If you're concerned about any negative implications, it's important to first seek advice from one of our experts.
+Just make sure to keep on top of making payments regularly.
+If you're concerned about any negative implications, it's important to seek advice from one of our experts beforehand.